zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Get a substring from a string, given a starting position and length.

-   :s: The string to obtain a substring from.
+   :param s: The string to obtain a substring from.

-   :start: The starting position of the substring in *s*, where 1 is the first
+   :param start: The starting position of the substring in *s*, where 1 is the first
           character.
 As a special case, 0 also represents the first character.

-   :n: The number of characters to extract, beginning at *start*.
+   :param n: The number of characters to extract, beginning at *start*.

    :returns: A substring of *s* of length *n* from position *start*.